bizkut/Custom-Recovery-Builder/README.md

 ## Custom Recovery Builder
 Compile your first custom recovery via Github Actions - with ldcheck setup.
-This workflow supports both TWRP and PBRP, you can use it with other custom recovery as well, but you have to modify the yaml config yourself.

 # How to Use
 1. Fork this repository.